 - Train smallholder tea farmers and field and factory managers in SLM practices and energy efficiency measures in tea factories:

-- Develop training curriculum for TOT and training of smallholders
+- Develop training curriculum for Training of Trainers (TOT) and training of smallholders

 - Set up test/validation sites (demonstration/training sites)